 Effects on non-work life

 The earnings from the job allowed me to improve my improve my financial situation, and in particular ramp up my savings.
 Although not the most lucrative job possible, it was a reasonably well-paying job and put my finances in a better state than they had previously been.
-This allowed me to fund contract work to the tune of tens of thousands of dollars, to help push forward projects I was interested in but didn’t have the time or resources to engage in myself.
+This allowed me to fund contract work to the tune of over a hundred thousand dollars, to help push forward projects I was interested in but didn’t have the time or resources to engage in myself.